How to Litter Train a New Kitten

 When to litter train a new kitten

-You should not attempt to litter train a kitten before they are three weeks old, as they still need to be stimulated by their mums to go to the toilet at this time.
-Instead, wait until they are around 3-4 weeks old and then introduce them to a litter box.
+Do not attempt to litter train a kitten before three weeks of age.
+Before that point, kittens still need their mothers to stimulate them to go to the bathroom.
+Wait until around 3 to 4 weeks old, then introduce them to a litter box.

-If you have either bought or been gifted a kitten from someone else, it is highly likely that they will already have been exposed to a litter tray before, which should make the training process a little bit easier.
+If you bought or were gifted a kitten from someone else, there is a good chance they have already been exposed to a litter tray before arriving home, which makes the training process a bit easier from the start.

 How long does it take to litter train a kitten?

-The time it takes to litter train a kitten depends on the kitten.
-That being said, most kittens can be trained to use a litter tray within 4 weeks.
-If your new kitten takes a little longer, don’t worry; they will eventually get the hang of this new skill.
+It depends on the individual kitten.
+Most can be trained to use a litter tray within four weeks.
+If yours takes a little longer, don’t stress.
+They will eventually get the hang of it.

 What supplies do you need to litter train a kitten?

-You don’t need much in the way of supplies to litter train a kitten.
-Of course, you will need to buy a litter tray or box.
-These tend to be plastic and inexpensive.
-You will also need to purchase cat litter, and you have the choice between clumping vs non-clumping litter.
+You do not need much.
+Start with a low-entry litter box, which are typically plastic and inexpensive.
+You will also need cat litter, and you have a choice between clumping vs non-clumping litter.

-Most experts agree that non-clumping litter is best for new kittens as this is less likely to cause any problems if eaten than clumping litter.
+Most experts recommend non-clumping litter for new kittens.
+If a kitten accidentally ingests some, non-clumping varieties are less likely to cause problems than clumping ones.

 Top tips for litter training a kitten